 As MDPCP practices, you play an important role in the health and safety of Marylanders.
-In light of the continued occurrence in positive cases of novel Coronavirus (COVID-19) in Maryland, the Program Management Office will be providing guidance and updates here specific to primary care practices.
 The Coronavirus outbreak continues to be a rapidly developing situation in regard to cases, transmission and testing.
 Thank you for your partnership, and please keep checking here for frequent updates.

 External Quick Links

 - Monthly Update from the PMO (PDF updated 10/13/2021)

 - This update provides an overview of events from the PMO, including any COVID-19 updates from the MDPCP practices.

 - This overview provides information about how to view COVID-19 alerts in CRISP, and how to create custom views to do so more efficiently.

 - Managing Health Care Workers Exposed to COVID-19 (Updated 3/11/2021)